Poisoning of Abbot Greenwell: Background

-and for that reason serious election disputes were relatively rare".) with bitter argument, accusations of electoral fraud and violence which climaxed in the physical eviction of the incumbent, John Ripon and his replacement by Roger Frank.
+and for that reason serious election disputes were relatively rare".) with bitter argument, accusations of electoral fraud and violence which climaxed in the physical eviction of the incumbent, John Ripon, and his replacement by Roger Frank.
 It was eventually necessary for the abbots of Jervaulx and Rievaulx to intervene and restore order; they declared for Ripon.
 Frequent, if sporadic, outbreaks of dissension among the monks continued for the remainder of Ripon's abbacy.
-Ripon's successor, Thomas Paslew was ill for much of his tenure, eventually succumbing to paralysis; he resigned a year before his death in 1443.
+Ripon's successor, Thomas Paslew, was ill for much of his tenure, eventually succumbing to paralysis; he resigned a year before his death in 1443.
 He, in turn, was succeeded by John Martin, who died seven weeks after election.

 John Greenwell, a monk of Fountains, was elected abbot in October 1442.
 He made his profession of obedience to George Neville, Archbishop of York, in January the following year.
-Although described by the historian Michael Spence as an "outstanding personality" of the period, Greenwell's abbacy, his biographer at the Oxford Dictionary of National Biography has argued, "was not without difficulties".
+Although described by the historian Michael Spence as an "outstanding personality" of the period, his biographer at the Oxford Dictionary of National Biography has argued that Greenwell's abbacy "was not without difficulties".
 In 1445, the archbishop was forced to issue edicts forbidding interference in the business of Fountains or its residents by local people.
 The abbot of Fountains was an important local figure and political officer in his own right.
 It is on this account that Greenwell was close to the local nobilty.
-These included Richard Neville, Earl of Salisbury and Henry Percy, Earl of Northumberland, to whom he was a regular visitor at their Yorkshire castles at Middleham and Topcliffe respectively.
-Greenwell also entertained Richard, Duke of York at the monastic house of Swanley Grange.
+These included Richard Neville, Earl of Salisbury, and Henry Percy, Earl of Northumberland, to whom he was a regular visitor at their Yorkshire castles at Middleham and Topcliffe respectively.
+Greenwell also entertained Richard, Duke of York, at the monastic house of Swanley Grange.
 Notwithstanding Fountains' wealth and importance, it only housed 35 monks by 1447.

 Poisonings within enclosed religious communities were relatively rare.
 They account for six per cent of all poisonings recorded in the 400 years between 1200 and 1600, and among monks, they are even scarcer.
-On the other hand, twenty per cent of recorded poisonings within enclosed communities were committed by nuns, who were, though, still only 2.4% of all criminal nuns.
+On the other hand, twenty per cent of recorded poisonings within enclosed communities were committed by nuns, who were, however, still only 2.4% of all criminal nuns.
 This was not the first attack on an abbot with poison of the 15th century; in 1405 and 1440, the superiors of Beeleigh and Norton also died by poison, presumed to have been administered by one of their brethren.
 It was also not the last known attempt.
 In January 1493, following an investigation, the abbots of Stratford Langthorne and Woburn reported an attempt with poison on the life of Abbot John Bright at Wardon Abbey.